Table of Contents

-Stress is an inevitable part of life, but not all stress is bad.
-There are two types of stress – positive stress and negative stress.
+Stress is an inevitable part of life,.
+The good news is that not all stress is bad.
+There are two main types of stress – positive stress and negative stress.

 Distress evokes negative feelings when the stressor is interpreted as sources of harm or threat that one cannot overcome.
-Distress is associated with a negative mental health and an impaired physical state3.
+Distress is associated with a negative emotional health and an impaired physical state3.

 Eustress vs Distress Examples

-It is hard to categorize stressors into objective lists of positive or negative stressors because people have different reactions to the same stressors.
-But here are some examples of common eustress and distress.
+It is hard to categorize stressors into objective lists of positive or negative stressors because different people have different reactions to the same stressor.

 Examples of Eustress

 Eustress, a positive stress, is related to pleasant situations or occurrences.
 Here is a list of stressors that typical produces positive experiences.
 They are examples of eustress.

 - Buying a home